Chai-T29/Chai-T29.github.io/_posts/2024-07-21-classifying-emotions-from-videos.md

 #### Processing Each Video

 Once we have the dataset downloaded and ready to go, we need to reduce the size of each frame and standardize the number of frames in each video to a desired count.
-This keeps our data compact and reduces the amount of redundancy.
+This keeps our data compact and reduces redundancy.
 For example, we can standardize the frame count to 50 so that every video only has 50 frames.
-This also makes our analysis easier because we can combine all the videos into training and testing tensors.
+This makes our analysis easier because we can combine all the videos into training and testing tensors.

 <Details markdown="block">
 <summary>Click here to view the code</summary>